Stacey David: Early life and education

-With those skills now in hand, David went to Nashville and opened his own custom car shop named "Rattletrap."
+Career

+David moved to Nashville in 1984 to pursue a career in music.
+During his time as a musician, he gained attention for showing up to gigs in his hot rod creations.
+Around 1993, he opened his own custom car shop called "The Rattletrap".
 He continued to build his reputation by working on whatever was pushed, pulled, or dragged into his shop.
-The services that "Rattletrap" offered included engine building, custom paint, fabrication, and more.
+The services that Rattletrap offered included engine building, custom paint, fabrication, suspension work, and more.

 David's career took a turn to television when, in the late 1990s, he was offered a position to host the TV series Trucks!.
 Eager to seize the opportunity, David joined Mel Fair to host the show beginning in its 1999 season.
 In 2000, however, Fair left the show and David remained the only host.

-During the eight years he hosted Trucks!, the show became one of the highest rated on Spike TV's weekend lineup partially because David both designed and built his own projects, unlike many other shows during the same period.
-"Trucks!" maintained the highest viewership of any automotive how-to television show throughout the years David hosted it.
+During the eight years he hosted Trucks!, the show became one of the highest rated on Spike TV's weekend lineup.
+This was partially because David both designed and built his own projects, unlike many other shows that aired during the same period.
+Trucks! maintained the highest viewership of any automotive how-to television show throughout the years David hosted it.

 David continued to host and produce the show until the end of the 2005 season, when he chose to pursue, in his own words, "other opportunities".
 On March 31, 2007—and a bit before that for his loyal fan base—the meaning of "other opportunities" was revealed as a new show called Stacey David’s GearZ, airing on ESPN2.

 Season two of GearZ moved to the Speed Channel, with the first episode premiering February 23, 2008.
-GearZ remained on SPEED channel for six seasons.
+GearZ remained on Speed for six seasons.

 Season eight of GearZ moved to MavTV, with the first episode premiering March 7, 2014.
 Season nine was also syndicated on Velocity (TV network) with Season 11 premiering in January 2017.
+David believes that the sustained popularity of GearZ is owed to the fact that the show is "about all things mechanical, not just cars or trucks".
+He also credits authenticity for the show's long-term success, stating that "we never went the way of the 'reality show' full of jackassery and fake timelines."

-Stacey David has now been on the air for 20 years sharing his custom hot rods all over the world in places including Canada, Russia, Mexico, England, France, and more.
+Stacey David has now been on the air for over 25 years, sharing his custom hot rods all over the world in places including Canada, Russia, Mexico, England, France, and more.

+Personal life

+David is a Christian.
+In his spare time, he remains involved in the Nashville music scene.
+He also enjoys outdoor activities such as hiking.